 “How’s that feel?”

 “Like I’m on stage and everyone’s cheering as I rip riffs like Hendrix.”
-The glow was intense.
+The glow becomes intense.

 “Jace will touch the top of your head.
 If you really want him in your heart you’ll find him there.
 If you’re really too uptight to be touched, let your heart yearn to have in there, but just stop the anti-fag attitude.
 You think Jim’s a fag for wanting to play music.”